nathanmarz/storm/docs/documentation/Resource_Aware_Scheduler_overview.md

 Parameters:
 * Number onHeap – The amount of on heap memory an instance of this component will consume in megabytes
-* Number OffHeap – The amount of off heap memory an instance of this component will consume in megabytes
+* Number offHeap – The amount of off heap memory an instance of this component will consume in megabytes

-The user also have to option to just specify the on heap memory requirement if the component does not have an off heap memory need.
+The user also has to option to just specify the on heap memory requirement if the component does not have an off heap memory need.

     public T setMemoryLoad(Number onHeap)